tomjwells/coti-node-images/README.md

 # Workflow runs that created previous images

-Since there are many workflow runs in which no image is built, a log of the versions of the Coti software and the workflow runs that built them will be kept below.
+Since there are many workflow runs in which no image is built, it can become hard to find the workflow runs that actually generated new Docker images.
+A log of the Docker images of each new version of the Coti software and the workflow runs that built them will be kept below.

 | Coti Node Version | Workflow Run | Dockerhub Image |
 | ----------------- | ------------ | --------------- |